ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/Deletions/README.md

 * Each of the values is associated with one or more calls found in the variant field.
 * The values in the variant field are "dbVar call accessions".

-* Records in the NR ST deletions files contain the following tab-separated fields.
+* Records in the NR SV deletions files contain the following tab-separated fields.

 | chr | outermost_start | outermost_stop | variant_count | variant_type | method | analysis | platform | study | variant | clinical_assertion | clinvar_accession